-12. This strategy describes how the long-term vision for the energy sector will be achieved through three components to the strategy: Investment measures, capacity building and knowledge-sharing, and support for effective policy environments.
+- 12. This strategy describes how the long-term vision for the energy sector will be achieved through three components to the strategy: Investment measures, capacity building and knowledge-sharing, and support for effective policy environments.
 The first component will drive economically and financially sound domestic and cross-border investment measures, which take into account the interests of all states in the region.
-The second component, Capacity building and knowledge-sharing measures will facilitate the identification and implementation of such investment projects.
-Lastly, there will be efforts to support the development and maintenance of effective policy environments to ensure the sustainability of such investments, and the attraction of private sector financing for investments.

-13. Experience since approval of the previous Strategy has helped shape priorities for the future.
+The second component, capacity building and knowledge-sharing measures will identify and implement such investment projects.
+Lastly, the strategy will support the development and maintenance of effective policy environments to ensure sustainability of such investments, and the attract private sector investments. - 13.
+Experience since approval of the previous Strategy has helped shape priorities for the future.
 Much of the 2008 Strategy remains relevant but several priorities will shape the actions of CAREC members in the short- and medium-term.
 Figure 1 summarizes the strategic components as well as the thematic priorities under each strategic component.
 It also shows how the thematic priorities correspond to the elements in the Energy Work Plan for 2016-2020 (EWP) contained in Appendix A. The thematic priorities are discussed in more detail in the subsections below.
 They were decided at the June 2015 Senior Officials Meeting (SOM) in Bangkok, Thailand.